Get your free Information Pack

 Scientists discovered that isotretinoin is related to a type of molecule that appeared to affect the growth rate of cancer cells.
 Trials were conducted in the 1990s to see if the drug could lengthen survival in patients with a brain tumour which were unsuccessful.

 Following advances in technology which allow scientists to identify tumour characteristics, they were able to identify a relationship between a gene called IDH1 (found in a high percentage of low grade tumours) and the ability of isotretinoin to prolong survival.
 Further trials took place which unfortunately did not show any benefit to brain tumour patients and the research was stopped.
-You can find out more about the research here.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: